-An applicant for registration for the degree course of Master of Science (Acoustics) shall have been admitted to the degree of Bachelor of Science (Architecture) or Bachelor of Science (Design Studies) at Honours level, Bachelor of Architecture, Bachelor of Building, Bachelor of Science at Honours level, or Bachelor of Building, Bachelor of Sc
+An applicant for registration for the degree course of Master of Science (Acoustics) shall have been admitted to the degree of Bachelor of Science (Architecture) or Bachelor of Science (Design Studies) at Honours level, Bachelor of Architecture, Bachelor of Building, Bachelor of Science at Honours level, or Bachelor of Engineering at the University of New South Wales, or an equivalent degree from another university or tertiary institution.
+In exceptional cases applicants may be registered as candidates for the degree if they submit evidence of such academic and professional attainment as may be approved by the Higher Degree Committee of the Faculty of Architecture.